Being a realtor is not about buying and selling houses.

 - Outline your expertise.
-While you don’t want to exclude any prospect, including your unique speciality will differentiate you from other agents.
+While you don’t want to exclude any prospect, including your unique specialty will differentiate you from other agents.
 For example, you could be specifically good at dealing with first time sellers or buyers, or your clients enjoy the helpful tips you provide to improve their selling price.

 - Get personal.
 You’ve heard the saying, “people do business with people they like”; so end off your bio with something personal, like “I live with my dog and 3 parrots and love to jog in the mornings when the air is still crisp.”
 This gives prospects a feel for the human in you, creating a connection.

-You are now equipped with all the information you need to make a popping realtor bio, and hopefully you’ve already created one using our 4-part formula.
+You are now equipped with all the information you need to make a popping realtor bio, and hopefully, you’ve already created one using our 4-part formula.

 Take a quality headshot

 First, get a really good quality photo taken to upload with your bio.
-Take a look at other professional agents and model your clothes, hair and posture in a similar fashion because your photo speaks volumes.
+Take a look at other professional agents and model your clothes, hair, and posture in a similar fashion because your photo speaks volumes.